Innovation-Web-3-0-Blockchain/Arbitrage-Bot/README.md

 npx hardhat run --network localhost scripts/1_deploy.js
 ```

 In your command line, you will see the address that the contract has been deployed to.
-Copy the address, then head to the [Config File](./config.json) then paste the address in between the quotation marks of the `ARBITRAGE_ADDRESS`
+Copy the address, then head to the [Config](./config.json) file then paste the address in between the quotation marks of the *ARBITRAGE_ADDRESS*

-## Start the Trading Bot
+## Start the Bot

 Open a new command line window then use the command to deploy the trading bot script: